SDartayet/rusty-merkle-tree/README.md

 #### How to run

-On command line, run
+To build the project, run
+'''
->cargo build
+make build
+'''

+To run the tests, run
+'''
+make test
+'''